ruFFaa/AgentVault/TERMS_OF_SERVICE.md

 **11. Contact Information**

-For questions about these Terms of Service, please contact `legal@agentvault.example.com` (*Note: Replace domain before production*).
+For questions about these Terms of Service, please contact `AgentVault@proton.me` (*Note: Replace domain before production*).